-The world of tile can be as vast as you would like to invest your time or money.
+The world of tile is vast.
 If you have simple tastes and would like a subtle upgrade for a particular room, Look up some simple tile ideas and opt for simple designs.
 Colour palette is just as important, if not more important, as the grade of tile.
 You can find colour palette support online using the colours already in your home or the colours you would like to paint with.

 If you want to create "Le piece de resistance", then here are some pointers to get you started on that journey.

 Your home has a feel to it, a theme or a style.
 Try to determine what that style is and how you can build on that theme.
 Here is a link to help you label your home style.
 Avoid if you can creating a home that feels like a mishmash of styles in different rooms.

 Once you know what your home style is, you will have a more focused idea of what you should do with your tile. traditional styles lend to traditional patterns and colours, modern styles lend towards modern patterns and colours.